fbpx

 Outdoor view of Golden Gate University campus

-Golden Gate University, in downtown San Francisco, is a great school for adults returning to study and earn a degree later on in life.
-The school mainly focuses on business and administration type programs but does offer an online master’s degree in industrial and organizational psychology.
-One unique requirement of this program is the completion of an internship at some point during the program.
-This real-world experience falls in line with the school’s aim to create leaders in the field of psychology.
-36 credit hours are required to graduate and include courses in things like Managing People in International Settings, Human Resources Management, Group Dynamics in Organizations, Leadership, Organizational Change, and Conflict Resolution.
+Located in downtown San Francisco, Golden Gate University is ideal for adults returning to earn a degree later in life.
+While the school primarily focuses on business and administration programs, it also offers an online master’s degree in industrial and organizational psychology.
+A unique aspect of this program is the required internship, providing real-world experience that aligns with the university’s mission to develop leaders in psychology.
+The 36-credit hour program includes courses such as Managing People in International Settings, Human Resources Management, Group Dynamics in Organizations, Leadership, Organizational Change, and Conflict Resolution.

 School Overview